department-of-veterans-affairs/va.gov-team/products/identity-personalization/onsite-notifications/2023-scaling-onsite-notifications/notification-center-mvp/documentation/notification-center-mvp-FE-documentation.md

   - Note that an [experimental design ticket](https://github.com/department-of-veterans-affairs/vets-design-system-documentation/issues/1785) to add this divider to the design system has been submitted and once it is added, we will need to update this component to utilize it

 **Pagination**
+- Use the [pagination component](https://design.va.gov/storybook/?path=/docs/components-va-pagination--default) in the VA pattern library
 - List 10 notifications on each page by default.
 Use pagination for any more than 10 notifications.
-- Use the [pagination component](https://design.va.gov/storybook/?path=/docs/components-va-pagination--default) in the VA pattern library
+- If there are less than 10 notifications to show, then the pagination component does not show at all.
+[Slack thread with Platform for additional context](https://dsva.slack.com/archives/C01DBGX4P45/p1687533356451349)

 ---